talmeym/regurgitator-core-xml/README.md

 <rg:create-parameter name="data-size" type="NUMBER" source="data" processor="size-processor"/>
 ```

-the optional ``as-index`` returns the size zero-indexed, eg. 3 items returning a value of 2. without this attribute, the processor can be in-lined.
+the optional ``as-index`` attribute returns the size zero-indexed, eg. 3 items returning a value of 2. without this attribute, the processor can be in-lined.

 ```xml
 <rg:create-parameter name="data" type="LIST_OF_STRING" value="one,two,three,four"/>